 As you follow the roots of the mangroves upwards, you will see life extend above you that is still rooted in our collective need for water.
 Green-winged macaws, like Poblano and Serrano at Shedd, may be pruning on the branches, mimicking calls and displaying their incredible colors.
 Their sharp beaks help them crack open all kinds of nuts, fruits and other food items they find along the forest floor.

-One reptile attempts to stay out of the anaconda's way: The caiman lizard — an animal you might see scurrying across the forest floor or up the trunk of a nearby tree.
+The caiman lizard — an animal you might see scurrying across the forest floor or up the trunk of a nearby tree.
 These lizards are well-adapted for a semi-aquatic lifestyle, diving into the water to scavenge for bugs, fallen fruits and aquatic snails.
 You’ll recognize them immediately from their coloring, which starts at a brilliant red/orange on the head that fades to a beautiful green at the tail.

 Water may seem plentiful here, but the Amazon River basin actually cycles through wet and dry seasons.
 As such, there are times when the river is overflowing with water and other times when water levels drop by several feet.
 Remarkably, life here has evolved and adapted to these seasons, with unique feeding and survival strategies that allow life to flourish in both wet and dry conditions.
 Some animals’ reproductive cycles are even triggered by this change in seasons.

 Sometimes though, a drought can lead to conditions where human intervention is needed.
 Shedd Aquarium’s Animal Response Team went to Bolivia a few years ago to provide aid for some freshwater Amazon river dolphins that became stranded in a lake that had been cut off from its river during the dry season.